 print/order your Refill Deutschland window sticker and optionally a poster;

 Is Santiago de Compostela tap water safe to drink?
 Yes, it’s very safe!
-Last month, Michal and I walked a part of the Camino del Norte (the northern Spain coastal route).
+Last month, I walked a part of the Camino del Norte (the northern Spain coastal route).
 We were amazed by the beautiful scenery, but also by the large number of refill stations.
 And the taste of tap water was quite good.
 However, some water fountains were out of order and we got a bit thirsty!
 In addition, many hostels were closed due to Covid-19 (for the entire year).
 Therefore we’d like to share some tips with you.

 TIPS TO STAY HYDRATED

 How much water should you bring?
 Take enough water with you on your walks but don’t overdo it.
 It’s just too heavy!
 We took 1 L per person.
 This was enough with the exception of two stages (day 4: from Deba to Markina–Xemein; and day 5: from Markina-Xemein to Guernika).
 So bring a bit more on remote routes.